EngineeringLast Updated Sep 6, 20248 min read

 Benefits of self-hosted CI jobs

-Running CI jobs outside a cloud-based CI platform offers a range of benefits, including flexibility, security, cost savings, and improved confidence in your applications and development process.
+Running CI jobs outside a cloud-based CI platform offers many benefits.
+These include flexibility, security, cost savings, a better development process, and improved confidence in your apps.

 Flexibility and control over compute options